Why WKU English?

 Our students are also central to what makes our department great at the academic and interpersonal level.
 Our department has one of the highest concentrations of honors students at WKU and, certainly, within our college.
 Our undergraduates publish and present their work regularly at conferences, and we have a strong record of students receiving national prizes, such as the Fulbright.

 Along with our great people, we offer a wide range of programs including literature from medieval to modern; fiction, poetry, script, and memoir writing; secondary English teaching and teaching English as a second language; technical, business, and professional writing; and film studies and production.
 Our department houses WKU’s outstanding Gender and Women’s Studies Program, and you can learn a lot about gender dynamics, globally and historically, with an emphasis on issues central to women's lives.
 In the English program, you have many choices in the courses you can take.
-In fact, we’re in the process of revising our curriculum so that students starting in fall of 2017 will have a strong set of core courses in the major, but more freedom to take English courses that interest them.
+In fact, we recently finished revising our new curriculum so that students will have a strong set of primary courses in the major, but more freedom to take English courses that interest them.

-We also have many co-curricular opportunities that allow you to develop friendships with people who share your interests, supplement your learning, and gain experience before graduation.
+We also have many co-curricular opportunities that allow you to develop friendships with people who share your interests, supplementing your learning and allowing you to gain experience before graduation: